 Dr Maria Yung

 SNBC Program Manager

 Maria is the program manager for SNBC and assistant director of Research Management & Business Development at SCELSE.
+She oversees day-to-day activities at SNBC.
 Maria started her scientific career as a research fellow in 2011 and worked in laboratories at both NUS and NTU examining microbiomes in various settings.
 Maria then joined the St John’s National Marine Laboratory as a manager in 2016 to oversee the refurbishment of the national facility.
 She is the co-investigator for two of the projects funded by the MSRDP program in collaboration with SCELSE to examine microbial pathogen fate and transport in the marine environment.
 She has experience providing technical solutions and building collaborations locally between IHLs and industry and has provided consulting services to local startups.
 She enjoys working with colleagues across different disciplines in SCELSE.
 Maria holds a BSc (Hons) and a PhD in Microbiology from the University of New South Wales.

 Ms Smitha Velayil